The Lov\'{a}sz Local Lemma: Foundations and Applications

-\begin{corollary} {\em Let $H$ be an $r$-uniform and $b$-regular hypergraph with $b,r \in \mathbb{N}$, and let $k \geq 2$.
-If $e(br-1) \leq k^{r-1}$, then $H$ is $k$-colorable.} \end{corollary} \begin{proof} Each hyperedge $h \in E$ contains exactly $r$ vertices, and each of these vertices belongs to exactly $b$ hyperedges.
-Hence, the result follows by applying Theorem~\ref{theorem: k-colorable hypergraph} with $d = br-1$ (as an hyperedge intersects with at most $br-1$ other hyperedges). \end{proof}
+\begin{corollary} {\em Let $H$ be an $r$-uniform and $b$-regular hypergraph with $b,r \geq 2$, and let $k \geq 2$.
+If $er(b-1) \leq k^{r-1}$, then $H$ is $k$-colorable.} \end{corollary} \begin{proof} Each hyperedge $h \in E$ contains exactly $r$ vertices, and each of these vertices belongs to exactly $b$ hyperedges.
+Therefore, for every $h \in E$, the number of hyperedges intersecting $h$ is at most $r(b-1)$.
+Hence, Theorem~\ref{theorem: k-colorable hypergraph} applies with $d=r(b-1)$, yielding the desired result. \end{proof}

-\begin{corollary} \end{corollary} \begin{proof} By Corollary~\ref{cor1: 2-colorable}, applied with $r=b$, it follows that if $e(r^2-1) \leq k^{r-1}$, then $H$ is $k$-colorable.
-This inequality holds if and only if $r \geq 9, 5, 4, 3$, and $2$ for $k = 2, 3, 4, 5$, and $9$, respectively. \end{proof}
+\begin{corollary} \end{corollary} \begin{proof} By Corollary~\ref{cor1: 2-colorable}, applied with $r=b$, it follows that if $er(r-1) \leq k^{r-1}$, then $H$ is $k$-colorable.
+This inequality holds if and only if $r \geq 9, 5, 4, 3$, and $2$ for $k = 2, 3, 4, 5$, and $6$, respectively. \end{proof}

 The next two results restate \cite[Theorem~2]{LLL75} and \cite[Theorem~3]{LLL75}, respectively, and present reformulated proofs that yield slightly stronger conclusions, based on Corollary~\ref{corollary: Knuth} and on replacing the constant~$4$ in \cite{LLL75} by~$e$.
 Moreover, these proofs are somewhat simpler, as they do not rely on the line graph of $H$, but instead work directly with $H$. \begin{theorem} {\em Let $k, r \geq 2$, and let $H$ be an $r$-uniform hypergraph.
-If $H$ is $(k+1)$-chromatic, then $H$ contains a hyperedge that intersects more than $\frac{1}{e} \, k^{r-1}$ other hyperedges.
-Consequently, the degree of at least one vertex in $H$ is greater than $\frac{1}{er} \, k^{r-1}$.} \end{theorem} \begin{proof} We prove the first statement by contradiction.
-Suppose that every hyperedge of $H$ intersects at most $\tfrac1e \, k^{r-1}$ other hyperedges.
-Then, by Theorem~\ref{theorem: k-colorable hypergraph}, applied with $d = \Bigl\lfloor \frac{1}{e} \, k^{r-1} \Bigr\rfloor$, it follows that $H$ is $k$-colorable.
-This contradiction shows that $H$ contains a hyperedge that intersects more than $\frac{1}{e} \, k^{r-1}$ other hyperedges.
+If every hyperedge of $H$ intersects at most $\frac{1}{e} \, k^{r-1}$ other hyperedges, then $H$ is $k$-colorable.
+In particular, if every vertex of $H$ has degree at most $\frac{k^{r-1}}{er}$, then $H$ is $k$-colorable.} \end{theorem} \begin{proof} The first assertion is a direct restatement of Theorem~\ref{theorem: k-colorable hypergraph}.
+Since every hyperedge of $H$ intersects at most $\frac{1}{e}\,k^{r-1}$ other hyperedges, it follows that $H$ is $k$-colorable.